Marcelo Bielsa: 2018–19

 In June 2018, Bielsa became Championship club Leeds United's new head coach to replace Paul Heckingbottom, signing a two-year contract with the option of a third year.
 He became the highest-paid manager in Leeds United history.
-Bielsa won his first three games, becoming the first Leeds manager to do so since Jimmy Armfield in 1974.
-This extended to four games following victory over Rotherham United, making him the first Leeds United manager to record four consecutive wins at the start of their tenure.
+Bielsa won his first four games, making him the first Leeds United manager to record four consecutive wins at the start of their tenure.
 He went on to lead Leeds through the first six Championship rounds unbeaten and to top of the league, and was awarded Championship Manager of the Month for August 2018 by the EFL.

 Bielsa's unbeaten start was ended on 22 September with a 2–1 home defeat, inflicted by Birmingham City, despite the home side having most of the possession and chances.
 Bielsa's Leeds had to endure an extensive injury list with several of his squad picking up injuries within the first few months.
 However, with Leeds still in the Championship automatic promotion positions at the start of December 2018, Bielsa was praised for his integration of United academy players to cover the gaps and over the course of 2018–19 he gave 10 players under 21 their senior debuts.
 On 23 December, after a dramatic late 2–3 win against Aston Villa, half-way through the season, Bielsa's Leeds side sat top of the Championship, despite continued injuries.
 Bielsa was nominated for the Championship Manager of the Month award for December 2018, but lost to Hull City's Nigel Adkins.